esphome/esphome-docs/components/climate/thermostat.rst

     this preset
   - **default_target_temperature_high** (*Optional*, float): The default high target temperature when switching to this preset.
-  - **mode** (*Optional*, climate mode): The default mode to switch the thermostat when switching to this preset If not specified it will remain on the mode it was on prior to switching.
+  - **mode** (*Optional*, climate mode): The mode the thermostat should switch to when this preset is activated.
+    If not specified, the thermostat's mode will remain unchanged when the preset is activated.
 One of:

     - ``heat_cool``
     - ``cool``